ryankirkman/DapperLite/README.md

 // The type we pass in (Guid) is the type of the Id column that is assumed to be present in every table.
 SqlCeDatabase<Guid> db = new SqlCeDatabase<Guid>(conn);
-// Calling Init() automatically generates a table name map, used to map type names to table names. db.Init();
+// Calling Init() automatically generates a table name map, used to map type names to table names.
+// e.g. for the type "Dog", it will first search for a table name == "Dog", then (pluralized) "Dogs" db.Init();

 // Get all Dogs.